nguyenbakim/iOS-SDK-Sample/README.md

 This version of the sample app requires [cocoapods](https://cocoapods.org/) in order to build this sample app.
 We have already inlcluded the necessary Podfile.
 Please follow the steps below in order to build the sample.

 1. Make sure you have a working [Cocoapods Installation ](https://guides.cocoapods.org/using/getting-started.html)
-2. Change into the project directory and run `$pod install`
+2. Change into the project directory and run `$ pod install`
 3. Run ooVooSample.xcworkspace and build the project

 ## Support